Rectangle-1-4

 Specialist Environmental Surveys

-We are currently undertaking site surveys and initial desktop work which will support the planning application.
-These surveys have been guided by pre-application advice and the EIA Screening Opinion issues by the Council.
+We have completed a wide range of site surveys in support of the planning application.
+These surveys have been guided by pre-application advice and the Environmental Impact Assessment (EIA) Screening Opinion issued by the Council.
 The following notable work has been undertaken to date:

 Construction Information